dattv/ML-DL-Lecture-Notes/DeepLearning.md

 ## Video analysis
 Video analysis processes a video as a whole, as opposed to images as in previous cases.
 It has several applications, such as sports tracking, intrusion detection, and surveillance cameras.

+## Augmentation techniques

+## Transfer learning or finie-turning of a model
+Transfer learning is the process of learning from a pre-trained model that was trained on a larger dataset.
+Training a model with random initialization often takes time and energy to get the result.
+Initializing the model with a pre-trained model gives faster convergence, saving time and energy.
+These models tha tare pre-trained are often trained with carefully chosen hyperparameters.

+## Tackling the underfitting and overfitting scenarios
+The model may be sometimes too big or too small for the problem.
+This could be classified as underfitting or overfitting, respectively.
+Underfitting happens when the model is too small and can be measured when training accuracy is less.
+Overfitting happens when the model is too big and there is a large gap between training and testing accuracies.
+Underfitting can be solved by the following methods:

+* Getting more data

+* Trying out a bigger model

+* If dataset is small, try transfer learning techniques or do data augmentation

+Overfitting can be sloved by the following methods:

+* Regularizing using techniques such as dropout and batch normalization

+* Augmenting the dataset

 # The bigger deep learning models
 ## [The AlexNet model](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf)